survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 If you make your code crash somehow and examine the resulting code, you should see familiar paths in the output.
 Even though a small change, enabling this behavior is useful for development.

-We will perform a similar trick for production usage later on in this book in the *Adding Hashes to Filenames* chapter.
+We will perform a similar trick for production usage later in this book in the *Adding Hashes to Filenames* chapter.

 ## Accessing the Development Server from Network

 It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 This can be useful if you want to access your server using some other device within the same network.
 The default settings are enough on most platforms.

 To access your server, you'll need to figure out the ip of your machine.
-On Unix this can be achieved using `ifconfig | grep inet`.
+On Unix, this can be achieved using `ifconfig | grep inet`.
 On Windows `ipconfig` can be used.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

 ## Alternative Ways to Use *webpack-dev-server*